cbartlett/vagrant-pokenum/README.md

 ... pokenum-in-a-box (ok it's just a `Vagrantfile`) does the above.
 Now you can focus on the application.
 This empowers all those PHP developers who don't want to bother with the above.

+## Quick Start

+Basically take the `VagrantFile` and do a `vagrant up` -- it could totally be true that putting this in github is overkill but I feel like it.

 ## Usage

-Basically take the `vagrantfile` and do a `vagrant up` -- it could totally be true that putting this in github is overkill but I feel like it.

 First, some assumptions: I'm assuming (all i've tested):